 Risk likelihood and impact matrix (risk level)

 The risk likelihood and impact matrix is a grid for mapping likelihood of each risk occurrence and its impact to the project objectives if that risk occurs.
+This actually describes the risk level of an event to occur.
 Risks are prioritized according to their potential implications on project objectives.